-"Oh crap, oh crap," man two stuttered as he seemed to slide further down the hole.
+"Oh crap, oh crap," man two stuttered as he started to slide further down the hole.

 Man one quickly checked the third one, "Fred?
 Damn."
 The man's nose was covered in dried blood, what was left of it anyway, it seemed like it been snapped to one side.
 It wasn't the worst of his injuries though, patches of burns all over his arm made man one's own crawl.

 "Come on Jack!" man two snapped at him to get his attention.
 He had rushed to the hole to grab the arm all over again.
-He was surprised to see more than just the hand hanging over the edge, now there was two, a head and shoulders.
-He went to pull him up anyway, this time grabbing under his arms.
+He was surprised to see more than the one hand hanging over the edge, another had joined it along with a head and shoulders.
+He went to pull them up anyway, this time grabbing under his arms.
 They made it just in time to hear the floor creaking loudly.
 "A bit more," man two stuttered.
 The pair clambered away from the cracks.

 Man one, Jack, looked across.
 His eyes were still wide, but he imagined they went wider when he realised who else they had rescued from the hole.
 "You're... you're that Team One guy who..."
 Realisation suddenly washed over him, "oh!"